DHP-stottepakke/pages/pages/dmp_knowledge_base/6_responsibilities_resources.md

 - Indicate who is responsible for implementing the DMP, and for ensuring it is reviewed and, if necessary, revised.
 - *Comment: Implementing the DMP should be understood as both writing and updating the DMP, while also ensuring the project and its members to be aware of the DMP and refer to it as the project proceeds.
 The DMP is an active project management tool.*
 - Consider regular updates of the DMP
 - *Comment for support staff: Regular updates are important.
-The value of a DMP is best if is up to date at all times during the project.*
+The value of a DMP as a project tool is best if it is up to date at all times during the project.*
 - *Comment for support staff: Institutions should have their routines for approving DMPs.
 The institution responsible for the project should approve the plan.*

 ### [FAIRsFAIR Additional Guidance](https://doi.org/10.5281/zenodo.6088215)